rperezdattari/COACH-gym/README.md

 ```python
 python main.py
 ```
 Along with the rendered environment, a small black window should appear when running the code.
-To be able to give feedback to the agent, this window must be selected/clicked with the computed mouse.
+To be able to give feedback to the agent, this window must be selected/clicked with the computer mouse.

 ## Comments